Amazon DynamoDB Triggers

 Amazon DynamoDB is integrated with AWS Lambda, so that you can create triggers—pieces of code that quickly and automatically respond to events in DynamoDB Streams.
 With triggers, you can build applications that react to data modifications in DynamoDB tables.

 If you enable DynamoDB Streams on a table, you can associate the stream ARN with a Lambda function that you write.
-Whenever an item in the table is modified, a new stream record appears in the table's stream.
+Immediately after an item in the table is modified, a new record appears in the table's stream.
 AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects new stream records.